adobe/acc-js-sdk/README.md

 * `statusText` is the HTTP status text coming with the error
 * `data` is the response data, if any

-For proper error handling by the ACC SDK, it's important that the actual class of returned objects is names "HttpError"
+For proper error handling by the ACC SDK, it's important that the actual class of returned objects is named "HttpError"

 The transport can be overriden by using the `client.setTransport` call and passing it a transport function, i.e. an async function which
 * Takes a `Request` object litteral as a parameter